Isaac Carow

 Isaac Quentin Carow (March 29, 1778 - September 3, 1850) was an American banker and merchant.
-He was the father of Charles Carow, grandfather of former first lady Edith Carow Roosevelt and grandfather-in-law of Theodore Roosevelt.
+He was the father of Charles Carow, and grandfather of Edith Carow Roosevelt, wife of Theodore Roosevelt.

 Early life

-Carow was born on March 29, 1778 in Saint Croix in the West Indies.
+Carow was born on March 29, 1778, in Saint Croix in the West Indies Islands.
 He was the son of merchant Isaac Carow and Ann (née Cooper) Carow.

-His paternal grandfather was Josué Quereau, a Huguenot who immigrated from France to New York before 1721 and married Judith Quantin in 1721.
+His paternal grandfather was Josué Quereau, a Huguenot who immigrated from France to New York before or during 1721 and married Judith Quantin in 1721.

 Career

-In 1793, Carow moved to New York to obtain an academic education.
+In 1793, Carow relocated to New York to obtain an academic education.
 He partnered with Robert Kermit to form the shipping line known as Kermit & Carow which made him a large fortune.
 In New York, he became a warden of St. Mark's Episcopal Church, a governor of New York Hospital, a member of the New York Bible Society (serving as vice president), and a promoter of the New York Society Library.
-He was one of the fifteen members of the Committee of arrangements for the Erie Canal celebration.
+He was one of the fifteen members of the Committee of arrangements for the celebration of the Erie Canal.

 He served as president of the Chamber of Commerce of the State of New York from 1840 to 1842, and was an original incorporator and director of the Bank of Commerce in New York.